beachbarbacoa/BookIT/DEPLOY.md

 # BookIT Deployment Guide (Render Blueprint - Final)

 This is the definitive guide to deploying the BookIT application on Render.
-All previous errors have been traced back to syntax issues in the `render.yaml` file, which have now been corrected.

-**The final, correct configuration uses the `.nvmrc` file to set the Node.js version and a top-level `databases` key for the database definition.**
+The previous build failures were caused by an issue with `npx` being unable to fetch the Wasp CLI.
+The solution is to make the Wasp CLI an explicit `devDependency` in `package.json`.

 ## Step 1: Delete ALL Existing Infrastructure on Render